JeffMangan/go-ddd-cart/README.md

 * db --  This is where the local data store is implemented and uses DynamoDB Local for the automated testing.
 This should be updated to not depend on a local db, which is possible by simply creating mock data that adheres to the repo interface and can easily be switched out.

-## (currently switching this over to docker)
-### For now, setup (this is for using ddblocal for testing, which should be using mocks and ddb for integration testing)
+### Moving to docker to elimiated all this cumbersome setup.For now, setup (this is for using ddblocal for testing, which should be using mocks and ddb for integration testing)
 For the tests, the current  infra repo uses dynamodb local, it should use a mock (change soon).
 1. You must have the Java runtime and awscli installed and setup config using "aws configure", although ddb local does not use the keys, you can put whatever you want for local testing.
 Here is the link to install the jre https://www.java.com/en/download/manual.jsp and awscli https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 1. DynamoDB local is used https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html therefore you must download and extract this file: https://s3.us-west-2.amazonaws.com/dynamodb-local/dynamodb_local_latest.zip